iota-community/Community-Governance/README.md

 It contains technical ideas, proposals for possible voting and Treasury solutions, Articles, researches, and summaries of our weekly meetings.

 - [ ] **Weekly / 2 weekly Community meetings in Discord.**
-We have established to meet and do live chats about all ongoing developments in the project now on a two-weekly basis.
-We meet every second Thursday in the IOTA Discord #General-voice Channel to exchange our thoughts and move forward in the process.
+The community has established bi-weekly live chat meetings to discuss ideas and ongoing developments in the project.
+Meetings take place every second Thursday in the IOTA Discord #General-voice channel.

 Find the meeting notes here:

 https://github.com/iota-community/Community-Governance/tree/main/meetings

-Many community members have taken part in those discussions and calls, and we have successfully made some decisions on how the first vote should be approached.
+Many community members have taken part in these online discussions and group calls, and important decisions have been taken on how to approach the first vote.

 <!-- THIS IS THE CURRENT STATE OF THE PROJECT COMMUNITY VOTE ON THE UNCLAIMED TREASURY TOKENS -->